-Palestine Portal has posted the trips we know of that incorporate responsible tourism in the Holy Land: not doing harm to the Palestinian people and learning about their struggle for freedom and justice.
-If you know of trips that we do not have here, please let us know: email@example.com
+Palestine Portal posts trips that incorporate responsible tourism in the Holy Land: not doing harm to the Palestinian people and learning about their struggle for freedom and justice.
+If you know of such trips that we do not have here, please let us know: firstname.lastname@example.org

 The trips on this page are not listed in chronological order; they are grouped by tour organizers.

 Pilgrims of Ibillin Pilgrimages

 Looking for a way to engage with Peacemakers and go beyond traditional tourism to Israel/Palestine?
 Pilgrims of Ibillin offers excellent listening/study tours.
 Join us to meet the peacemakers of today.
 View a sample pilgrimage itinerary.

 Click here for information, itinerary, and registration info.

 Last day to register: Sept 15.

 To register, please download the form for the trip you want, print it, fill it in, and mail to Joan with a check for the registration fee of $500 per person (or $450 before the early registration deadline).

 Join us to meet peacemakers, see the situations in which they live and work, and express our solidarity.
 Registrants will be accepted until 4 weeks before the trip.

 Contact Joan Deming for more info: email@example.com.